vega/vega/docs/docs/types.md

 ```

 Unlike [signal references](#Signal) that are evaluated once per parameter, _expr_ references behave like [anonymous (or lambda) functions](https://en.wikipedia.org/wiki/Anonymous_function) that are evaluated once per data object.

+Both _field_ and _expr_ references may include an `as` property that indicates the output field name to use.

 [Back to top](#reference)